 - Acting from below, the contractions of frontal midriffs generate transverse wrinkles on the brow as in fright.

-Motor Supply of the ScalpThe scalp on every side of the midline is supplied by 2 motor nerves: 1 in front of the ear and 1 behind the ear; both these nerves are originated from the facial nerve.
 Nerve in front of the ear is temporal branch of the facial nerve.
 It supplies frontal abdomen of occipitofrontalis muscle.
 Nerve supporting the ear is the posterior auricular branch of the facial nerve.
-It supplies occipital abdomen of occipito-frontalis muscle.
+It supplies occipital belly of occipito-frontalis muscle.

 Site of Entrance of Arteries in the Scalp